Lilium longiflorum Thunb.

 Bloom Time: April to June

 Lilium longiflorum is a stem rooting lily, growing up to 3.3 feet (1 m) tall.
 It has long, oval leaves and the vein enters the horizontal direction.
-The stem has a cylindrical shape, with a diameter of about 5 cm (2.0 in).
-From April to June, the plant’s flowering season, it produces pure white, trumpet shaped, fragrant, and outward facing flowers on top of the stem.
+The stem has a cylindrical shape, with a diameter up to 2 inches (5 cm).
+From April to June, the plant's flowering season, it produces pure white, trumpet shaped, fragrant, and outward facing flowers on top of the stem.

 USDA hardiness zone 4a to 8b: from −30 °F (−34.4 °C) to 20 °F (−6.7 °C).